BadassBison/ProductCatalogApi/README.md

 * GET /pricelog/:productId => fetch all price logs for a specific product

 As Product PUT's are sent, logs are added for the price changes.
-Currently it logs every PUT, even if it isn't the price, but I deemed that was fine since use cases for updating the description or any other detail could be looked at as additional features.
+Currently it logs every PUT, even if it isn't the price.
+I deemed that was fine since use cases for updating the description or any other detail could be looked at as additional features.
-I also choose not to use any validation on the database since the scope of this demo is API related and not database related.
+I also chose not to use any validation on the database since the scope of this demo is API related and not database related.

 ## Testing

-I build a unit test project and wrote tests for the successes of the main ProductService methods.
+I built a unit test project and wrote tests for the successes of the main ProductService methods.
 These are local in memory unit tests using SQLite.
 I decided against any additional testing since I had limited time for this project and it would be very similiar to the testing I already had in place.

-## Additional API work not included with my production API's
+## Additional API Information About My Production API's Not Included In The Demo

 ### Integrated Acceptance Testing